What Is Retinol? Everything You've Wanted to Know and More

 - Saturday: Hydrating serum (like Renée Rouleau Skin Drink, $41)

 Rouleau breaks down why this particular schedule works: “Since retinol is pushing up skin cells to the surface at a faster rate, retinol can cause micro-peeling (invisible peeling) in most skin types, so it’s important to not use it every night.
 Because it takes two days for the cells to regenerate to the surface and cause the skin to get flaky, using an exfoliating serum on Wednesday is perfect to remove the surface dead cells that appear.
-Also, retinol may work even better when used back on the skin on Thursday, because now it can penetrate deeper in the skin because of the acid exfoliation the night before.
+Also, retinol may work even better when used back on the skin on Thursday, because now it can penetrate deeper into the skin because of the acid exfoliation the night before.
 Then, a hydrating serum is added to the mix once a week to give the skin a break, using barrier repair and nourishing ingredients to keep the skin calm and hydrated.
 It’s also important to do it this way simply because the skin performs its best when it has a variety of high-performance ingredients instead of the same one ingredient night in and night out.”

 Colbert MD Illumino Face Oil ($140)

-After going in for Dr. Colbert’s Triad Facial, I became officially hooked.
+After going in for Colbert’s Triad Facial, I became officially hooked.
 As such, I’m buying whatever he’s selling.
 This face oil soothes the skin while also delivering a one-two punch of retinol and vitamin C. Plus, the helpful blend includes marula oil for hydration, passion fruit oil for elasticity, and borage seed oil to improve your skin’s overall texture.

 This drugstore option proves you don’t always have to spend a lot of money to use great skincare.
 It contains pure retinol to help reduce fine lines and deep wrinkles in 12 weeks of use.
 In fact, one reader experimented with the product, and her review was glowing: “I used my old moisturizing cream on one side of my face and RoC Retinol Correction Deep Wrinkle Night Cream on the other side of my face for 3 months.
 I asked my friends and family if they could see less defined wrinkles on one side of my face versus the other.
 Almost everyone chose the side with the RoC Retinol Correxion Deep Wrinkle Night Cream as the side with lesser wrinkles.”
 Pretty amazing, huh?